 In a relatively short time, and a great deal of sweat and tears, John Teeling had turned a County Lough potato spirits distillery into Cooley, one of the world’s most respected Whiskey distilleries.
 With the sale complete to Beam, Teeling would not simply go quietly into the night.

 Founded on the winter solstice in 2014, The Shed Distillery in County Leitrim became Connacht’s first working distillery in 101 years.
-Small batch Irish Pot Still and Single Malts are in the works along with Gin and potato Vodka.
-It will be a few years until we see the Whiskies from this venture but they are maturing as you read this.
+Small batch Irish Pot Still and Single Malts are in the works along with their Gunpowder Irish Gin and potato Vodka.
+It will be a few years until we see the Whiskies from this venture but they are maturing as you read this story.

 The Waterford Distillery was launched in 2015 boasting the use of Irish barley from 46 Irish farms.
 The first Whiskey ran from stills in 2016 that are resting in both French and American oak.
 There is no scheduled release date but we will keep you in the loop.